resin-studio/ballistic/README.md

 - synthesize distributional function from type/data
 ## synthesis approach
 - have a default DSL consisting of some basic arithmetic and plate concepts
-- represent bayesian network as constraint type
+- represent bayesian network as type type
-- compile constraint type into DSL refinement
+- compile type type into DSL refinement
 - compile DSL into tree automaton
 - repeat:
     - search for tree that is accepted by tree automata (Syngar)